mapbender/mapbender-documentation/en/functions/export/printclient.rst

 1. Create a print template that refers to the feature columns
 -------------------------------------------------------------

-Define text fields in your print template for every information you would like to print for the selected object.
+Define text fields in the print template for every information you would like to print for the selected object.
 The text field name has always the prefix *feature.*, followed with the name of the attribute (column) to export.
 .. code-block:: yaml

   feature.name for column name of table poi